 3555 W. Ogden Avenue, Chicago, IL, 60623

-The program’s most urban site, this Youth Farm is nestled on a quarter-acre lot between the El tracks and Ogden Avenue, the beginning of Route 66.
+This Youth Farm is nestled on a quarter-acre lot between the El tracks and Ogden Avenue, at the beginning of Route 66.
 Located on NeighborSpace land, this farm was built in 2005.
 In 2012, the North Lawndale Youth Farm expanded to an additional site down the street at Lawndale Christian Health Center, allowing more growing space to meet the needs of its 20 youth participants and the growing demand for farm-fresh produce from the weekly farm stand.

 Please dress appropriately for the weather and walking around a farm.
-Ample clothing and appropriate footwear (i.e. closed toe shoes) are recommended.
+Layered clothing and appropriate footwear (closed-toe shoes) are recommended.
 We also recommend bringing your own water to stay hydrated while on the tour.

 Public and group tours may be canceled, rescheduled, or modified (in the number of reserved guests) up to ten days prior to the reserved tour date.
 After the tenth, a 50 percent refund may be given for cancellations.
 Payment in full is expected for the number of guests reserved, even if individuals do not attend.
 Payment for additional guests, upon availability, will be expected upon arrival to the tour.
 Rescheduled tours must be completed by November of the same year.
-Tours cancelled by Windy City Harvest due to weather or other factors that cannot be rescheduled will automatically be fully refunded.
+Tours canceled by Windy City Harvest due to weather or other factors that cannot be rescheduled will automatically be fully refunded.
 You’ll be notified of a cancellation 24 hours prior to the date of the tour.
-To cancel or transfer the tour, please e-mail Laura Erickson at firstname.lastname@example.org.
+To cancel or transfer the tour, please email Kris De la Torre at firstname.lastname@example.org